griffin-analytics/griffin-mmm-demo/README.md

 - **Advanced Features**: Access to additional tools and capabilities (details available upon request).
 - **Annual Subscription**: Flexible pricing to suit your business needs.

+## Beta Release Notice

+Griffin MMM is currently in beta until 31 March 2025.
+During this beta period, we are offering early access at a special rate.
+Please note that while the product has undergone rigorous testing and is stable enough to be sold, there is still a small likelihood of encountering minor bugs or issues.
+By joining us during this beta phase, you will benefit from a lower price before it likely increases after the official release, and you will have an opportunity to provide valuable feedback that will help shape the future development of Griffin MMM.

 ## How to Get Started

 1. **Demo Version**: